NickColley/design-of-forms/src/deciding-requirements/collecting-assembling-and-analysing-relevant-information/index.md

 The important questions are:

-(x) Can anything be eliminated—whether procedure, entry, copy or other feature?
+(1) Can anything be eliminated—whether procedure, entry, copy or other feature?

 (2) Is everything that is provided for essential and not merely desirable?
 If any feature is not strictly essential what inconvenience or loss would result from dispensing